valheimPlus/ValheimPlus/README.md

 # Installation Instructions
 We supply 4 different versions of V+ with every release since version 0.8.
 You can find detailed instructions on how to install these variants below.

-**ATTENTION FOR MULTIPLAYER**: Both the game and the server should have this mod installed to prevent all kinds of different issues.
+**ATTENTION FOR MULTIPLAYER**:
+Both the game and the server should have this mod installed to prevent all kinds of different issues.
 If you have the mod installed and then have friends join over steam they should have the mod as well.

+Detailed installation instructions can be [found on our website](https://valheim.plus/installation).

 ## **Windows**
 ### Game(Steam)